microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgPolicyRoleManagementPolicyAssignment.md

   - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
   - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
 Supports $expand.
   - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is created.
-One of Directory, DirectoryRole, Group.
+One of Directory, DirectoryRole.
 Required.

 ## RELATED LINKS